magnoeasy/easybuilder/english.md

 Allow add and edit
 Enable barcode scanner

-DataLink: Where the configurated data is being pulled out from;
+Databind: Where the configurated data is being pulled out from;

 Additional Data: